- 1 INTRODUCTION:

-In the secondary sources of data is used.
+The secondary sources of data are used.
 (Internet, magazine, books, journals)

 DETAIL REPORT OF PROJECT :

-A credit card is a card or mechanism which enables the cardholder to purchase goods, travels and dine in a hotel without making immediate payments.
+A credit card is a card or mechanism which enables the cardholder to purchase goods, travels, and dine in a hotel without making immediate payments.
 The holders can use the cards to get credit from banks up to 45days.
 The credit card relieves the consumers from the botheration of carrying cash and ensures safety.
 It is a convenience of extended credit without formality.
-This credit card is a passport to, “safety, convenience, prestige, and credit.
+This credit card is a passport to “safety, accessibility, prestige, and confidence.